 There’s no shortage of mouthwatering seafood restaurants in Miami.
 From no-frills, old-school mainstays to upscale, chef-inspired eateries, this city serves some of the best fish we’ve ever tasted.
-And now it’s your turn: Behold, 13 definitive spots that are sure to satisfy your seafood cravings, from chilled oysters on the rocks to Champagne salt-crusted branzino.
+And now it’s your turn: Get hooked on these 18 spots that are sure to satisfy your seafood cravings, from chilled oysters on the rocks to Champagne salt-crusted branzino.

 1787 Purdy Ave., Miami Beach or 786-401-5254

 Where else can you dine on Michelin-starred Japanese cuisine right by the ocean?
 Azabu Miami Beach serves killer fish (think salmon tataki, miso black cod and spicy tuna crispy rice) with a view of the water.
 Just make sure to reserve a table on the restaurant’s outdoor patio in advance.
 Can’t score a resy?
 Don’t worry, the restaurant now offers pick-up too.

 161 Ocean Dr., Miami Beach or 786-276-0520